 Activity 2.
-This activity will take place between the 14 and the 20th of November.
-Your Instructor will assign a topic at a later date.
+This activity will take place between the 19 and the 23 of March.

 A week prior to these dates a list of possible time slots will be posted at the Spanish Centre, located in CHD 303.
 Students will choose the time more convenient for them and write their names on the list.
 If a student has to change the time, he/she should send an e-mail to XXX at: XXX and choose another time slot as soon as possible.